Use erythromycin solution twice daily, in the morning and the evening.

 - Store in a cool, dry place, away from direct heat and light.

 - Zineryt® solution should only be used for eight weeks after it has been made up by your pharmacy.
 Check the expiry date on the bottle and do not use it after this date.

 Important information about all medicines

 This preparation is for external use only.
-If someone swallows some of it, go to the accident and emergency department of your local hospital.
+If someone swallows some of it, contact your doctor or pharmacist for advice or go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.

 If you buy any medicines check with a pharmacist that they are safe to take with your other medicines.

 If you are having an operation or dental treatment, tell the person carrying out the treatment which medicines you are taking.

 This preparation is for you.
 Never give it to other people, even if their condition appears to be the same as yours.

 Never keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.